kcl-tscm/LoDiS/README.md

 * output.out

 The caloric and trajectory data are written into the energy.out and movie.xyz files respectively.

-## License
-LoDiS is freely distributed under a BSD license.

 ## Contributors
 * Francesca Baletto (francesca.baletto@kcl.ac.uk)